 The special education teacher is also responsible for distributing those plans to the appropriate teachers, making sure those teachers understand the required accommodations, providing one-to-one student support, creating behavior plans, and much more.
 It’s both a challenging and rewarding job.

 Research Areas of Specialization

-If you’ve decided to pursue a special education certification but don’t yet have a plan, it’s important that you first spend some time defining your career goal.
+If you’ve decided to pursue a special education certification but don't yet have a plan, it's important that you first spend some time defining your career goal.
 Unless you have prior knowledge of what special education entails, you should research special education careers in order to formulate your own options.
-While general special education degrees are available, you may choose to specialize in a particular type of disability.
-Here are some specializations that educators pursue.
+While general special education degrees are available, you may choose to specialize in a particular type of learning disability.
+Here are some specializations in a special education degree that educators pursue.
 Unless otherwise noted, these certifications will allow you to work with special education students in grades K-12, and even students outside of grade school up to age 22.